On joint weak convergence of partial sum and maxima processes

 \section{Abstract}

-For a strictly stationary sequence of random variables we derive functional convergence of the joint partial sum and partial maxima processes under joint regular variation with index $\alpha \in (0,1)$ and weak dependence conditions.
+For a strictly stationary sequence of random variables we derive functional convergence of the joint partial sum and partial maxima process under joint regular variation with index $\alpha \in (0,2)$ and weak dependence conditions.
+The limiting process consists of an $\alpha$--stable L\'{e}vy process and an extremal process.
+We also describe the dependence between these two components of the limit.
 The convergence takes place in the space of $\mathbb{R}^{2}$--valued c\`{a}dl\`{a}g functions on $[0,1]$, with the Skorohod weak $M_{1}$ topology.
-We also show that this topology in general can not be replaced by the stronger (standard) $M_{1}$ topology.
+We further show that this topology in general can not be replaced by the stronger (standard) $M_{1}$ topology.